Chances are, you’ve heard about people starting membership sites and making buckets of money.

 Before you’re allowed to pass the turnstiles, you’ve got to sign up as a paid member or for a free trial.
 Once you’re inside, you have access to everything, usually on an unlimited basis.

 Sometimes you can also have different membership tiers.
 One membership level might have access to all the fitness machines, while another level up gives you access to a sauna and heated pool.

 Simple enough, right?

 It’s the same idea as a gym membership, except on the Internet.
 That’s pretty much the only difference.

-Now that we’ve cleared that up, let’s look at why a membership site is a smart idea.
+Now that we’ve cleared that up, let’s look at why having a membership website is a smart idea.

 3 Reasons You Should Build a Membership Site